 If you want the full northern Vietnam experience in one week, this is the route most travellers aim for.

-It combines Hanoi, Ha Long Bay, Sapa and Ninh Binh in a way that stays busy but still makes sense.
+This north Vietnam itinerary combines Hanoi, Ha Long Bay, Sapa and Ninh Binh in a way that stays busy but still makes sense.
 You get the capital, the cruise, the mountains and the limestone river landscape without jumping between airports.

 A direct flight from Singapore to Hanoi takes about 3 hours.
 That makes Hanoi the clear entry point for the whole region.
+If you are still weighing how these regions fit together, our guide to planning a wider northern Vietnam trip covers what each area offers and how to combine them across 5, 7 or 10 days.

 Who This Itinerary Suits